KassieZ/doris/docs/en/docs/install/source-install/compilation-with-ldb-toolchain.md

 under the License.
 -->

-# Compile With ldb Toolchain
+# Compile With LDB Toolchain

 This topic is about how to compile Doris using the LDB toolchain.
 This method is an alternative to the Docker method so developers and users without a Docker environment can compile Doris from source.
 The LDB toolchain version currently recommended by Doris is 0.17, which contains clang-16 and gcc-11.